-The National Museum of Nuclear Science & History leads a bus tour to the hisotrically significant Trinity Site on the first Saturday of April and October, each year.
+The National Museum of Nuclear Science & History leads a bus tour to the historically significant Trinity Site on the first Saturday of April and October each year.

 Tour participants tour the McDonald Ranch House, walk to Ground Zero and view Jumbo (code name for the 214-ton Thermos shaped steel and concrete container designed to hold the precious plutonium core of the Trinity device in case of a nuclear mis-fire).
 While on the bus, docents will also provide insight into historical events and the scientific pioneers of the Manhattan Project.
 The tour includes lunch at the Burger Bodega in Socorro and a tour of the National Museum of Nuclear Science & History upon return to the museum.

 Cost for the tour is $90 per person, due at the time of reservation.
 To make a reservation for the next trip, please contact Ashleigh Olguin at firstname.lastname@example.org or 505-245-2137, extension 103.

 Join the museum as we lead our annual bus tour to the historically significant Trinity Site on Saturday, October 7, 2017.
 Tour participants will walk to Ground Zero, see Jumbo and will become immersed in history through the insights provided by Museum docents regarding the scientific pioneers of the Manhattan Project.
 Reserve your seat today!Learn More

 Submit your science, technology, engineering, art or mathematics photographs for the chance to win cash prizes and the opportunity to have your work on display at our museum.
 Entry deadline is September 1, 2017.Learn More

 A special exhibition where visitors will step back in time to a pivotal point in history, and experience pure science through pure art.
 Explore and study the recreations of the super secrets from the Manhattan Project's atomic bomb in this mesmerizing exhibit.Learn More